w3f/Grants-Program/applications/Tao-Blockchain.md

 ### Team's experience

 Our team has extensive expertise on multiple levels, from software development to system analysis.
-With knowledge and skills, we can tackle the challenges and come up with solutions in the FinTech industry.
+With knowledge and skills, we can tackle the challenges and develop solutions in the FinTech industry.
 Moreover, the natural ability of some of the team members to navigate and predict future technological trends combined with the technical experience and project management skills of other members translates into a clear roadmap.

 ### Team Code Repos